aai-institute/lakefs-spec/docs/guides/configuration.md

 !!!
 Info

-    Not all initialization values can be set via environment variables - the `proxy`, `create_branch_ok`, and `source_branch` arguments can only be supplied in Python.
+    Environment variable discovery is handled by the underlying `lakefs` Python client.
+The `proxy`, `create_branch_ok`, and `source_branch` arguments of `LakeFSFileSystem` have no environment variable counterpart and can only be supplied in Python.

 ## Appendix: Mixing zero-config methods